Dalphs/BlackJack/README.md

 * Starting a new game when the current game is finished

+* Using CSS when displaying the winner

+* Showing the dealers and players points

 ## Began and still need to finish code for......

-* Using CSS when displaying the winner

 ## Things i want to implement......